 This natural softener utilizes basic ingredients, like baking soda and white vinegar, which are widely known as great natural cleaning solutions.
 The two combine their active ingredients to leave clothing clean and bright.

 - 6 drops essential oil, your fragrance of choice.

-Dilute the one cup of white vinegar with the 2 parts of water, and pour into a container.
+Firstly, dilute the cup of white vinegar with the 2 parts of water, and pour into a container.

 Keep in mind that this is going to create an effervescent effect, which will only increase if you add all the baking soda at once.

-Mix with a spoon and make sure that everything gets dissolved.
+After that, mix with a spoon and make sure that everything is dissolved.
 Then add the drops of your favorite essential oil to give it a special fragrance.

 Run through the normal wash cycle, then spread out your garments and see the difference.

 Advice to keep in mind